-Candidates must normally do 18 credits from the Communications area (a 12 credit project and 6 credits of coursework or 18 credits of coursework within one of the following programs).
+Candidates must normally do 72 credit points from the Communications area (a 48 credit point project and 24 credit points of coursework or 72 credits of coursework within one of the following programs).

 1. Communication Electronics

 One elective subject may be chosen from outside this program.